AlessandroSironi/HYP-Project-23/README.md

 ### Group name: TheCores

-Technical documentation for the ptoject of the course "Hypermedia Application (Web and Multimedia)" of Politecnico di Milano
+Technical documentation for the project of the course "Hypermedia Application (Web and Multimedia)" of Politecnico di Milano

 ### **Group composition**